Berkeley-MDes/tdf-fa23-Farehak/README.md

-If you’re new to GitHub, you can think of this as a shared file space (like a Google Drive folder, or a like a USB drive that’s hosted online.)

-This is your space to store project files, videos, PDFs, notes, images, etc., and (hopefully, neatly) organize so it's easy for viewers (and you!) to navigate.
-That said, it’s super easy for you to share any file or folder with us (your TDF instructional team) - just send us the link!

-The specific file that I’m typing into right now is the **README.md** for this repo.
-##### (💡 TIP: The .md indicates that we’re using [Markdown formatting.](https://www.markdownguide.org/cheat-sheet/)) #####
-<h6> (💡 TIP 2: GitHub Markdown supports <a href="https://gist.github.com/seanh/13a93686bf4c2cb16e658b3cf96807f2"> <em>HTML formatting</em> too, including emojis 😄</a>, in case that helps!) </h6>

-### :star: Whatever you write in your **README.md** will show up on the “front page” of your GitHub repo.
-This is where we’ll be looking for your [weekly progress reports](https://github.com/Berkeley-MDes/desinv-202/wiki/3.0-Weekly-Submissions).
-They might look something like this: ###
 ---
 # Report 1 - Week of 08/31/2023 #
 This week, I got introduced to grasshopper and explored some files to design and laser cut a phone stand.
 So what is Grasshopper?
 In short, Grasshopper is a visual programming language that runs with Rhinoceros 3D.